Get Started »

 Discounts are calculated and reported to USAC on Block 4 of the FCC Form 471.
 If you file online and follow the instructions, the calculations detailed below are performed for you based on the data you provide when you complete the form.

-For a single entity receiving service – e.g., an individual school or a single library outlet/branch – you calculate a "site-specific" discount.
+For a single entity receiving service – e.g., an individual school or a single library outlet or branch – you calculate a "site-specific" discount.

-For a number of entities receiving a service – e.g., all the individual schools in a school district or all the library outlets/branches in a library system – you calculate a "shared" discount.
-To calculate the discount for an individual entity (recipient of service), you need two pieces of information:
+For a number of entities receiving a service – e.g., all the individual schools in a school district or all the library outlets or branches in a library system – you calculate a "shared" discount.

 Following is information on how to calculate discounts for different types of entities.

 Divide the number of students eligible for NSLP at the individual school by the total number of students at the school.
 Use this number (the percentage of students eligible for NSLP) and the urban or rural status of the school to look up the discount on the Discount Matrix.